vincentbitter/fcm-for-sportlink/readme.txt

 = What is Sportlink, and why should I integrate it with Football Club Manager? = Sportlink is a platform used by many Dutch football clubs to manage match schedules, team data, and results.
 Integrating it with Football Club Manager allows you to automatically display up-to-date information on your WordPress site.

+= Is this plugin developed or supported by Sportlink? = No. This plugin is an independent project and is not developed, endorsed, or affiliated with Sportlink.
+It is designed to integrate with Sportlink's data services, but all development and support are provided by the open-source community.

 = Do I need coding experience to use this plugin? = Not at all!
 Once installed and configured, the plugin handles the data import automatically.